Don't let airport security nab foods from your hand luggage. Here's what you can take aboard and legally bring back.

-And make sure you start off with enough space for your goodies in your baggage – the last thing you want is to have to leave something behind because you can’t squeeze it in or face paying a fee for going over your weight limit.
+Also, make sure you start off with enough space for your goodies in your baggage – the last thing you want is to have to leave something behind because you can’t squeeze it in, or face paying a fee for going over your weight limit.

 What about taking baby food or medicines on planes?

 Thankfully, the rule on travelling with liquids doesn’t apply to baby supplies, so you are able to take as much baby milk, baby food and sterilised water as you will need for the journey in your hand luggage (provided you’re travelling with a baby, of course).
 You can also travel with containers of breast milk, as long as they don’t exceed 2L and aren't frozen.
 Be aware that airport security might want to open the containers to screen the liquids, and on some occasions you can even be asked to taste any food or milk you have with you.